testify-no/ecFeed-1/ecfeed/doc/standalone version/OsX/ReadMe.txt

 - Double click the 'eclipse' executable file.
 After a while the main window of ecFeed will be displayed.
 - Enable MacOs Gatekeeper

+Known issues:
+- Just after application start the main menu is disabled.
+	Workaround: Press Command+Tab to activate another application (there should be at least one).
+Press Command+Tab again to activate ecFeed.
+Main menu should be active now.